sbeliakou/kat-example/k8spok-practice-course/k8s-deployments/step4.md

-New deployment has been created, but there are no `replcaSet`s associated with it.
-Find out and fix the issue
+New deployment has been created, but it doesn't work properly.
+Find out and fix the issue.

 ## Requirements:
-- deployment `lemon` is up and running
+- deployment "orange" is running
-- deployment has 1 `replicaSet` associated with it
+- pod, associated with this deployment, is up and running
-- there are 3 pods managed by this replicaSet
+- pod waits for 10 seconds before creating a container

 ## Documentation:
 - https://kubernetes.io/docs/concepts/workloads/controllers/deployment/